Implementing Views in Java or Scala

 Creating a View from a topic

-The source of a View can be an eventing topic.
-You define it in the same way as shown in Creating a View from an Event Sourced Entity or Creating a View from a Value Entity, but leave out the eventing.in
+The source of a View can be a topic.
+It works the same way as shown in Creating a View from an Event Sourced Entity or Creating a View from a Value Entity, but you define it with @Subscribe.Topic

 How to transform results